Seven more vehicles of Russian peacekeepers pass freely along Lachin-Khankendi road | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-The protesters on Monday made it possible for 5 trucks and 2 passenger cars of the Russian peacekeepers moving towards Khankandi to pass through the protest area.
+The protesters made it possible for 4 trucks and 3 passenger cars of the Russian peacekeepers moving from Khankendi towards Lachin to pass through the protest area.

 This once again shows that the protesters ensure free movement of the vehicles used for humanitarian purposes.